Coronation Street: Johnny discovers that Aidan has gone missing - watch the scene

 Heartache is in store for the Connors next week

-There’s tragedy for the Connors this Wednesday on Coronation Street when Johnny discovers that Aidan has taken his own life.
+There’s tragedy for the Connors tonight on Coronation Street when Johnny discovers that Aidan has taken his own life.

-Actor Shayne Ward’s final scenes will be shown on Monday when he attends a farewell party for Johnny, who is completely unaware that his son has hit rock bottom.
+Actor Shayne Ward’s final scenes were shown on Monday when Aidan attended a farewell party for Johnny, who wascompletely unaware that his son has hit rock bottom.

 When Aidan fails to turn up for work at the factory the following day, Johnny assumes that he’s skiving, little realising that the explanation for his non-appearance is far more serious.